SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       - In-app help: The Fitbit app also includes in-app help, which can be accessed from within the app itself to provide users with real-time guidance on how to use specific features.

-Community forums: Fitbit also maintains community forums where users can ask questions, share tips and advice, and connect with other Fitbit users.
+Community forums: Fitbit also maintains community forums where users can ask questions, share tips and advice, and connect with other Fitbit members.

    -  ### **2.7 Assumptions and Dependencies**